The STI Files: Pelvic Inflammatory Disease (PID)

 • spotting or cramping between periods

-• pain or cramping curing urination, or blood in the urine
+• pain or cramping during urination, or blood in the urine

 • lower back or abdominal pain